ondelad/Virtual-Office-Environment-Setup/README.md

-# Step-by-Step Guide to Building Active Directory Environment on Hyper-V
+# Step-by-Step Guide to Building Virtual Office Environment on Microsoft Hyper-V

-This lab will guide you through the process of setting up an Active Directory environment using Windows Server 2019.
-You'll learn how to install Windows Server 2019, configure Active Directory, DHCP, and DNS Server roles, create an administrative account, and add users to Active Directory.
+This lab will guide you through the process of setting up a virtual office environment using Microsoft Hyper-V. You'll learn how to install Windows Server 2019, configure Active Directory, DHCP, and DNS Server roles, create an administrative account, and add users to Active Directory.
 Let's get started!

 ## Prerequisites
 Before we start, ensure you have the following: